apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 #### Required Software

-ZooKeeper runs in Java, release 1.8 or greater
+ZooKeeper runs in Java, release 17 or greater
-(JDK 8 LTS, JDK 11 LTS, JDK 12 - Java 9 and 10 are not supported).
+(JDK 17 LTS, JDK 21 LTS, JDK 25 LTS - other Java versions are not supported).
 It runs as an _ensemble_ of ZooKeeper servers.
 Three ZooKeeper servers is the minimum recommended size for an ensemble, and we also recommend that they run on separate